developerforce/DataWeaveInApex/README.md

 If you want to experiment with the possibilities of DataWeave scripts, there is the [interactive DataWeave playground](https://sfdc.co/dwlangfun).

+The [DataWeave extension for Visual Studio Code](https://developer.mulesoft.com/tutorials-and-howtos/dataweave/dataweave-extension-vscode-getting-started/) is available and syntax highlighting other additional tooling support.

 ## Basic Setup

 1. Create a scratch org with the "DataWeaveInApex" [scratch org feature](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file_config_values.htm).
 See [/config/project-scratch-def.json](/config/project-scratch-def.json#L4) as an example